-- We are asking ladies who attend our swaps to help us keep the swaps running smoothly.
-That means to answer questions for newbies, remind people who may have forgotten the Free Swap Rules, and generally help us, the hostesses to keep a great thing going so that everyone may enjoy our event – we cannot be everywhere for everyone…
+- We ask ladies who attend our swaps to help keep the swaps running smoothly.
+That means to answer questions for newbies, remind people who may have forgotten the Free Swap Rules, and generally help to keep a great thing going so that everyone may enjoy our event.

 - As much as we love children, we really have to ask that children who are walking not be at the swaps.
 Babes in arms are okay.
 If you have to bring a child with you, please bring an adult who can attend the child in one of the classrooms.
 Ladies – we do have to make one exception; if our hostess cannot come due to a child care conflict – then we are going to allow the hostess’ child(ren) to come – otherwise we won’t have a swap.
 We feel sure that you would rather have a swap than not!

-- With the growth in attendance, this is a blessing – and a new set of problems.
-We are going to ask everyone to read and understand the “Rules for Swapping”- and agree to abide by them.
+- With the growth in attendance, this is a blessing – We are going to ask everyone to read and understand the “Rules for Swapping”- and agree to abide by them.
 By attending, you agree to act according to the rules:

 FREE SWAP RULES (in a nutshell):